DEIS-Tools/AalWiNes-Web/content/_index.md

 in case of multiple link failures, creating larger and larger (in theory: unbounded) numbers of MPLS labels on the label-stack.
 The tool allows to verify a
-wide range of important network properties in polynomial time, parameterized by the maximum number of assumed link failures.
+wide range of important network properties in polynomial time (using appropriate over- and under-approximation techniques with less than 1% of inconclusive answers), parameterized by the maximum number of assumed link failures.
 At the core of the tool lies an expressive query language for reachability analysis, based on regular expressions, both to specify packet headers as well